LaBelleAssiette/jobs/part1/README.md

 He wants to be able to:

-* add ingredients to his inventory
+* Add ingredients to his inventory
-* deal with quantities
+* Deal with quantities
-* change the name of his ingredients in case he ~~mispelled~~ misspelled them
+* Change the name of his ingredients in case he ~~mispelled~~ misspelled them
-* remove the ingredients he has already used for cooking
+* Remove the ingredients he has already used for cooking
+* Handle uncountable ingredients as well (milk, olive oil, etc.)

 He likes his applications to be intuitive :)